blues/notehub-js/CONTRIBUTING.md

 1. [Fork][fork] the [official repository][repo].
 2. [Create a topic branch.][branch]
 3. Implement your feature or bug fix.
 4. Add, commit, and push your changes.
+Please try to use [conventional commits][conventional commits] when pushing changes - this will ensure better changelog documentation when the next release is cut.
-5. [Submit a pull request.][pr]
+5. [Submit a pull request][pr] with a conventional commit title.

+> **NOTE:** Examples of many of the conventional commit types accepted are visible in the [`publish-npm.yml`](/.github/workflows/publish-npm.yml) file under the `Generate release changelog` step.

 ## Notes